microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ---

 ## FHIR Search basics
-Each FHIR Resource is defined with specific Search parameters in addition to the [common parameters](https://www.hl7.org/fhir/search.html#all) which apply to all FHIR Resources.
+Each FHIR Resource is defined with specific Search parameters in addition to the [common search parameters](https://www.hl7.org/fhir/search.html#all) that apply to all FHIR Resources.

 See the official FHIR R4 [Search](https://www.hl7.org/fhir/search.html) documentation for more information about searching in REST, messaging, and services.

 + [Patient Resource Search Parameters](https://www.hl7.org/fhir/patient.html#search)